tanerumit/climatExplore/README.md

-# climatExplore
+**under development**

-Shiny tool for climate data exploration
+The tool was being developed for the pizza-course: *Guidance to climate change assessments*